ASCII-Mentorships/quantum-dynamic-programming/README.md

 - Some programming experience, preferably in Python - but you can learn on the way too
 - The QC framework we will use is [Qiskit](https://qiskit.org/)
 - Participants can also pick a different framework of their choice - [here is a list](https://github.com/qosf/awesome-quantum-software#quantum-full-stack-libraries)
+- Note that a knowledge of quantum mechanics is NOT required

 ### Expectations and Deliverables
 - Clean, readable code